If you know that you need to get more protein in your diet but you don’t know why or how, this article will shed some light on the topic!

 Are there refined sugars in the protein powder?

 Refined carbohydrates and sugars pose a problem for optimal health.
 With this said, things to look out for and avoid on the ingredient list and nutrition label include: high fructose corn syrup, fructose, glucose, and sugar.
-Ideally, I prefer a protein powder that has less than 15 grams of total carbohydrates per serving, with a portion of those carbohydrates coming from fiber.
+Ideally, I prefer a protein powder that has less than 15 grams of total carbohydrates per serving.
+The PurePaleo protein powder that I use has 3 to 4 grams of carbs per serving, depending on the flavor.
+It’s ideal if a portion of those carbohydrates, especially for higher carb content protein powders, are coming from fiber.
 A quick look at the nutrition label will give you this info – look at how many grams of total carbohydrates and how many grams of fiber are present.

 Does it contain artificial sweeteners or food dyes?